disruptive/netica/README.md

 ## Release Notes

+### Version 0.0.19

+Add `load_from_storage` parameter to ActiveNetwork#find so we can retrieve the state of a network in storage without instantiating it.
+Defaults to true.

 ### Version 0.0.18

 * Return a hash from ActiveNetwork#destroy indicating the outcome of deletion in each storage location.